I am the Head of Journalism. I teach on all Journalism programmes, specialising in print and online Journalism.

-I am interested in how tradtional media companies cope with the deep disruption caused to their business models by the digital revolution, particularly how newspapers adapt to the changing world.
+I am interested in how traditional media companies cope with the deep disruption caused to their business models by the digital revolution, particularly how newspapers adapt to the changing world.

 I am also interested in how this affects the skills required by journalists to allow them to succeed and how that, in turn, affects what we teach.

 I also have a professional interest in the under-representation of women in football journalism.
-As part of the new BA (Hons) Football Journalism programme that I am setting up with the University, I am working closely with a number of organisations, including Women in Football, to ensure that women have a fair representation both in teaching and studying on the course.
+As part of the new BA (Hons) Football Journalism programme at the University, I am working closely with a number of organisations, including Women in Football, to ensure that women have a fair representation both in teaching and studying on the course.

 My research focuses on how digital disruption of the business models of newspapers is undermining the culture, practices and ethical behaviour of their journalists.